• Skip to primary navigation

 Notes

-• Pie Crust: If you make the pie crust I recommend not making any substituions, except that you can swap shortening for butter, and follow this all-butter pie crust recipe instead.
-You can use a store-bought crust for convenience.
+• Pie Crust: If you make the pie crust I recommend not making any substituions, except that you can swap shortening for butter, and follow this all-butter pie crust recipe.
+Or use Oreo Pie Crust, or store-bought crust for convenience.

 • Salted Butter. unsalted butter can be used in place of salted butter.

 • Semi-sweet chocolate.
 You can use any form (chips, chocolate bars, melting discs, etc.) or any percentage of chocolate in this recipe and it will taste amazing.
-Just be aware, lighter (milk) chocolate yields a sweeter pie, while darker or unsweetened chocolate makes for a richer, less sweet pie.
-I personally love using unsweetened chocolate, but my family all preferred semi-sweet!
+Milk chocolate yields a sweeter pie, while dark or unsweetened chocolate results in a less sweet pie.

 Nutrition